And who wouldn’t love Bourbon, with its cornucopia of flavors, its versatility, and of course that warming finish that goes straight to the soul?

 You may want to try: Bell’s Oberon, Franziskaner Hefe-Weisse, Schneider Weisse.

-For you mixed-drink sippers, this basic Beer style often is infused with fruit flavors like watermelon, strawberry and lime during summer months.
+For you mixed-drink sippers, this basic Beer style often is infused with fruit flavors like watermelon, strawberry, and lime during the summer months.
 Put an umbrella in your blonde, and you’re all set.